An ultrasound scan uses sound waves to build up a picture of the internal organs. It can also be used to guide a a biopsy

 Endoscopic ultrasound (EUS)

-You will usually be given a sedative to help you relax.
-Sometimes you may have a general anaesthetic.
-You will be asked to lie on your side.
-The doctor will then pass the endoscope into your mouth and through to the area being looked at.
+For the ultrasound, you lie on your side.
+The doctor passes the endoscope into your mouth and through to the area being looked at.

 An endoscopic ultrasound takes between 15 and 45 minutes.
 It can be uncomfortable, but it is not usually painful.
 It may make you feel sick.

 After the scan is finished, you can usually go home.
 If you had a sedative, you should:

 - have someone to take you home

 - have someone to stay with you overnight.

 If you have had an anaesthetic, you may have to stay in hospital for a few hours.

 Chat online anonymously to others who understand what you are going through.
 Our community is available 24/7 and has dedicated forums where you can get advice and ask our experts.